andrewjoeprince2/chatApp_GroupA/README.md

 *	Use `$ which ruby` or `$ ruby --version`, to verify if ruby is installed;
 *	Make sure bundler is installed by running `$ gem install bundler`.

-Please clone the repository from BitBucket:
+Please clone the repository from GitHub:
 ```
 $ git clone https://github.com/andrewjoeprince2/chatApp_GroupA.git
 ```